Peter Philipakos

-Peter Philipakos (Πέτρος Φιλιππάκος; born January 21, 1983) is a retired Greek-American football player who played as a midfielder.
+Peter Philipakos (Πέτρος Φιλιππάκος; born 21 January 1983) is an American retired soccer player who played as a midfielder.

 Club career

 Amateur

 Philipakos was born in the United States and played youth club soccer for nationally ranked Hewlett NOGA / Hewlett Blue Streak of Hewlett-Lawrence Soccer Club in Five Towns, New York.
 Philipakos was a U.S. Youth Soccer Region I and Eastern New York Youth Soccer Association (ENYYSA) Olympic Development Program (ODP) player.

 After graduating from Glen Cove High School in Glen Cove, New York, Peter matriculated to St. John's University in 2001.
-In his freshman year at St. John's, he played as a left-side attacking-midfielder.
+In his freshman year at St. John's, he played as a left-side attacking midfielder.
 In 23 appearances (18 starts) he scored 3 goals, helping St. John's win the 2001 Big East Conference Championship.
 They reached the 2001 NCAA Men's Soccer Championship College Cup (Semifinals).
 After the 2001 season, Philipakos transferred from St. John's to American University.
 He spent the 2002 and 2003 seasons playing as an outside-midfielder and second-striker, making 37 total appearances (35 starts), scoring 12 goals and adding 7 assists.

 Professional career

 AEK Athens

-In late-December 2003, after completing his junior year, Philipakos tried out with AEK Athens of A' Ethniki (now called the Greek Super League).
+In late December 2003, after completing his junior year, Philipakos tried out with AEK Athens of A' Ethniki (now called the Greek Super League).
 Philipakos then signed a 3.5-year professional contract with the club on January 9, 2004.
-He was ineligible to appear in competitive matches in the 2003-04 season, since AEK already had the maximum-allowed number of non-European Union players on its roster.
-Philipakos’ Greek citizenship papers could not be processed in time for the club to register him as a Greek player; although he could train with the team until the start of the 2004-05 season.
-Philipakos never played for AEK—by the end of the 2003-04 season AEK approached bankruptcy.
+He was ineligible to appear in competitive matches in the 2003–04 season since AEK already had the maximum-allowed number of non-European Union players on its roster.
+Philipakos’ Greek citizenship papers could not be processed in time for the club to register him as a Greek player; although he could train with the team until the start of the 2004–05 season.
+Philipakos never played for AEK—by the end of the 2003–04 season AEK approached bankruptcy.
 Philipakos was among a host of players who left the club as a result.